awksedgreep/snmp_mgr/docs/snmp_mgr_guide.md

-# SNMPMgr Module Guide
+# SnmpMgr Module Guide

-The `SNMPMgr` module is the main entry point for all SNMP operations.
+The `SnmpMgr` module is the main entry point for all SNMP operations.
 It provides a simple, stateless interface for performing SNMP GET, SET, GETNEXT, GETBULK, and WALK operations.

 ## Overview

-All functions in this module are stateless and can be called directly without any setup or configuration (though global configuration is available through `SNMPMgr.Config`).
+All functions in this module are stateless and can be called directly without any setup or configuration (though global configuration is available through `SnmpMgr.Config`).

 ## Core Operations